Empowering mission-driven organisations to track their contributions to the UN Sustainable Development Goals

 Indicators that translate the double bottom-line

-This first version focuses on output indicators that reflect the specificity of social enterprises: the simultaneous pursuit of their social mission and financial performance.
+This first version focuses on output indicators that reflect the specificity of mission-driven enterprises: the simultaneous pursuit of their social mission and financial performance.
 The indicators allow social enterprises to assess to what extent they are meeting their social mission.
 Many indicators are also relevant for conducting market research and for monitoring of beneficiary satisfaction.
 Short-term "outcome" indicators are also proposed.